Esztergom: History

-In 1605 the Ottomans regained control over the castle as well as the whole region again, maintaining their rule until 1683.
+In 1605 the Ottomans regained control of the castle as well as the whole region again, maintaining their rule until 1683.
 Though the Ottomans were mainly engaged in building and fortifying the castle, they also built significant new buildings including mosques, minarets and baths.
 These structures, along with the contemporary buildings, were destroyed in the siege of 1683 resulting in the re-conquest of Esztergom - though some Turkish buildings prevailed up to the beginning of the 18th century.
 The last time the Ottoman forces attacked Esztergom was in 1685.
 During the following year Buda was conquered as well.
 During these battles János Bottyán, captain of the cavalry, later the legendary figure of the Rákóczi war of independence disappeared.
 All that had been rebuilt at the end of the century was destroyed and burnt down during Ferenc Rákóczi's long lasting, but finally successful siege.

-The destroyed territory was settled by Hungarian, Slovakian and German settlers.
+The destroyed territory was settled by Hungarian, Slovak and German settlers.
 This was when the new national landscape developed.
 In the area where there had previously been 65 Hungarian villages, only 22 were rebuilt.
 Though the reconstructed town received its free royal rights, in size and significance it was only a shadow of its former self.

 Handcrafts gained strength and in around 1730, there were 17 independent crafts operating in Esztergom.
 Wine-culture was also of major significance.
 This was also the period when the Baroque view of the downtown area and the Víziváros (Watertown) were developed.
 The old town's main characteristic is the simplicity and moderateness of its citizen Baroque architecture.
 The most beautiful buildings can be found around the marketplace (Széchenyi square).

 In 1761, the bishopric regained control over the castle, where they started the preliminary processes of the reconstruction of the new religious center: the middle of the Várhegy (Castle Hill), the remains of Saint Stephen and Saint Adalbert churches were carried away to provide room for the new cathedral.